DrewHans555/AvidemuxIDX2FileMaker/README.md

 # AvidemuxIDX2FileMaker
-This repository contains code written in Java 1.8 and is designed to be used with the program Avidemux 2.6.
+This repository contains code written in Java 1.8 and is designed to be used with Avidemux 2.6.

-When using loading a video file into Avidemux to edit the program will check to see if there is a IDX2 file next to the video file.
-If no IDX2 file exists then Avidemux will attempt to create one before it loads the video you want to edit.

-Sometimes Avidemux successfully creates the IDX2 file and all is good.
-Other times Avidemux will get hung up on creating the IDX2 file and then crash.

-This is were my program comes to the rescue!
-This code takes in a directory location (for example, D:\Downloads\Videos) and then creates a IDX2 file for every file in the directory.
-Creating the IDX2 files with this program, instead of Avidemux, will stop Avidemux from crashing when it loads a video because it will see that a IDX2 file already exists for the video you want to edit.

-For convenience I have included my source code and a JAR distribution that should work on any machine with Java 1.8 or higher.
+When loading a video file Avidemux looks for an IDX2 index file to reference.
+If there is no IDX2 file then Avidemux will attempt to create one.
+In my experience using Avidemux 2.6, there is a 50% chance that the program will crash while trying to create this file.
+So, to get around this issue, I decided to write my own program to create the IDX2 files.
+JavaAvidemuxIDX2FileMaker takes in a directory path (for example, D:\Downloads\Videos) and then creates an IDX2 file for every file in the directory.
+You can download the JAR distribution or build the project yourself using my source code.

+### Prerequisites
+* Java 1.8 or higher